 The reformed IR35 rules came into force on the 6th April 2017, and require public sector employers to deduct tax and national insurance contributions from contractors pay at source rather than allowing them to defer and claim expenses.

 The introduction of the IR35 in 2017 caused mass confusion in payroll departments countrywide, with a staggering 90,000 employees across the UK being affected.
-Extending this regulation to private sector employees this year will undoubtedly cause a second wave of mass confusion and panic across payroll departments in the UK that hire public sector employees, as these employers will likely need to make large changes and overhauls to their current payroll systems and processes, in order to accommodate these new rules.
+Extending this regulation to private sector employees this year will undoubtedly cause a second wave of mass confusion and panic and will be one of the Critical Issues Facing Payroll departments in the UK that hire public sector employees, as these employers will likely need to make large changes and overhauls to their current payroll systems and processes, in order to accommodate these new rules.